IUCN NL Privacy statement

 Analytical and performance

-Finally, social media & advertising cookies are used, the so-called ‘tracking’ cookies.
+Finally, social media and advertising cookies are used, the so-called ‘tracking’ cookies.
 These cookies track the visit to the website in order to build up a profile of website visitors.
-Based on this, they can optimize the website or show you advertisements or personalized content.
+Based on this, they can optimise the website or show you advertisements or personalized content.
 This allows us to be as relevant as possible for the website visitor.
 These cookies are only placed with your consent.

-The table below lists all cookies that can be placed during a visit to iucn.nl.
+Below, you can read which cookies we place and why, per category.
+The table below lists all cookies that may be placed during a visit to iucn.nl.
 The first column contains the name of the cookie, the second column contains an explanation of the information measured by the cookie and the last column shows how long the cookie is stored.

 Functional